SynergyGrid/sg-task-management/README.md

 # Synergy Tasks

 Synergy Tasks is a Todoist-style task manager.
-The current UI is still localStorage-powered, but the project is now scaffolded to plug into Supabase for authentication, shared data, and realtime sync.
+The UI now boots directly into a shared Supabase workspace (no login screen), so every browser using the shared credentials sees the same projects, sections, tasks, members, and departments.

 ## Highlights

 - Inbox, Today, Upcoming views with automatic counts and overdue badges.
 - Sidebar projects with quick add, colour accents, per-project task totals, and custom sections.
-- List ↔ Board switcher for each project, including drag-and-drop across sections.
+- List ?
+Board switcher for each project, including drag-and-drop across sections.
 - Team directory with departments and members that can be assigned to tasks.
 - Quick-add form for new tasks plus a full editor dialog for deeper changes.
 - Priorities, due dates, descriptions, and completion history with a toggle.